 The standard design is still the so-called “watch cap” (a stocking cap, beanie or knit cap/toque).
 There are variations such as the bomber cap (hat with earflaps and fleece lining) and chullo (Andean hat with earflaps).
 Winter hats need to be stretchy (though not too loose), quick-dry, warm, and comfortable.

-Beanies are multifunctional and can be used for everyday wear in the city as well as for a ton of indoor and outdoor activities.
+Beanies are multifunctional and many people use them for everyday wear in the city as well as for a ton of indoor and outdoor activities.
 Warm hats, and especially the black watch cap, are highly praised in the military.
 Used to counter heat loss, a black beanie for the military should be thin enough to fit under a helmet so synthetic fibers are preferred.
-Wool hats are also used given that they aren’t bulky and difficult to fit under a helmet.
+Wool hats are also a good choice given that they aren’t bulky and difficult to fit under a helmet.

 The skull cap looks very much like a low profile beanie but its roles are different.
 It’s typically used under another hat or a helmet and has to: